Access4all/adg/pages/setup/screen-readers/nvda/README.md

 - You can zoom the font size using `Ctrl` + mouse wheel.
     - At the time being, font size is always set back to default on quit.

 We highly recommend to have the speech viewer always open while using NVDA.
-Place it on the top right of your screen and resize your browser window accordingly so they don't overlap each other.
-To allow system tray popups some headroom, don't give the speech viewer full height.
+Place it on the top right of your screen and resize your browser window accordingly so they do not overlap each other.
+To allow system tray popups some headroom, do not give the speech viewer full height.

 ![Perfect layout of browser and speech viewer](_media/perfect-layout-of-browser-and-speech-viewer.png)